 Interviewer: And is this a separate charge in addition to other charges, or is it that the charge just becomes this other kind of thing called domestic violence?

-Eric: The charge itself just becomes and is handled in the Domestic Violence part.
+Attorney: The charge itself just becomes and is handled in the Domestic Violence part.
 There is no penal law charge for a domestic violence.
 There is no added penalty for being accused of a domestic violence type of case.
 It just is handled in that Domestic Violence scenario, with the District Attorney’s Office who usually has DAs assigned to that particular bureau.

 Frequently, there are specific judges assigned to a courtroom who handle these cases all the time.
 Although you don’t get treated differently, you do get treated differently.